oliland/oliland/views/blog/cocktails.md

 Pulp the raspberries with the sugar, mint and lime.
 Add 6 teaspoons of pulp with plenty of ice, the rum and chambord, and shake well.
 Strain through a sieve.
 Glassware should be martini.

-### Review
-Don't be fooled by it's enchanting red glow; there's no innocence in this smoothie.
+_Review:_ Don't be fooled by it's enchanting red glow; there's no innocence in this smoothie.

 ## White Pirate